 Microsoft Unified Support is part of Microsoft Enterprise Services enabling the digital transformation journey, fueled by the company’s expertise and experience.
 Their job is to help enterprises implement and adopt Microsoft products, services, software, and devices to solve, envision, and understand new possibilities for your business.
 With this transition comes an increase in the price tag.
 US-based companies could pay as much as 30% more.
-For companies worldwide, the increase could be up to 40%, according to Gartner Research.
+For companies worldwide, the increase could be up to 40%.

 Microsoft Enterprise Support Renewal – Preparation is Key – Consider These Points

 Chances are that as you approach your renewal date, you will need to consider whether or not you stay with Microsoft Unified Support.
 First, you will need to be prepared to ask hard questions of your Microsoft account manager; recognize that Microsoft’s cloud transformation is also affecting the way they deal with enterprise agreement renewals.
 The vendor has always had a very structured hierarchy for approving deviations from standard pricing, terms, and licensing.
 Now, Microsoft aims to further standardize these practices through its Online Service Terms; a single, standard set of terms is replacing its multiple Product Use Rights documents for online services.
 This approach may be advantageous for Microsoft, but it could be trouble for you and your unique user environment.